HuiXu-RS/IR-sounder-spectral-gap-filling/README.md

 Contact:
-If you has any suggestions and questions, please let me know,
+If you has any suggestions and questions, please let us know,

 HUI XU/UMD
 Assistant Research Scientist